Skip to main content

 This picture shows a wall that is painted with a bright, colorful mural.bThe mural shows a neighborhood scene with houses in the background.
 In the foreground are people riding bikes, a chair with a cat, and a tire swing on a tree.

 Tempe Public Art collaborates with other city departments to infuse art into the built environment.
 Examples include artwork integrated into multi-use paths, sculptural artworks in city parks, murals on city owned buildings, functional artworks like custom bus shelters and unique landmarks in community spaces.
-Learn more
+Click here to learn more about current public art projects.

 Neighborhood Public Art